werf/werf/docs/pages/reference/deploy_process/differences_with_helm.md

 ## Proper tracking of deployed resources

-Werf tracks all chart resources until each resource reaches ready state and prints logs and info about current resources status, resources status changes during deploy process and "what werf is waiting for?".
+werf tracks all chart resources until each resource reaches ready state and prints logs and info about current resources status, resources status changes during deploy process and "what werf is waiting for?".

 With pure helm user has only the ability to wait for resources using `--wait` flag, but helm does not provide any interactive info about "what is going on now?" when using this flag.